BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/VUE.md

 ##Introducing Front-end Frameworks and Vue.js

 [Vue](https://v2.vuejs.org/v2/guide/#) is a versatile framework for creating website user interfaces.
 Vue allows you to start small and add new features as needed.
-It concentrates on improving the visual aspect of your website (the 'view').
+It concentrates on improving the visual aspect of your website (the `view`).
 Still, it can also manage complex, interactive web pages when used with other modern tools and libraries.

 [Front-end frameworks](https://en.wikipedia.org/wiki/Front-end_web_development) give pre-written code components to make interface building easier.
 It makes creating and maintaining well-organized online projects easy while working with HTML, CSS, and JavaScript.